 #10 – Shredding Fun

-The dog toy known best as the “hol-ee roller” is a durable plastic ball with large holes in it.
+The dog toy known best as the “hol-ee roller” or snuffle ball is a durable plastic ball with large holes in it.
 It’s great for fetch and even tug, and dogs that love to shred their toys get special enjoyment from an easy to set up game.
 First, you’ll have to cut up a few old t-shirts or find other bits of fabric.
 Stuff them into the middle of the ball and watch you pup have fun ripping it all out.
 Unlike that adorable stuffed pig you bought from the store, this toy can be put back together so the fun doesn’t have to stop.
 For added motivation, stuff small treats into the fabric so your dog has to pull out all the material to get to the good stuff.

 Dogs thrive when they have opportunities to use all their senses and natural instincts.
 The best enrichment activities encourage them to act confidently and think through problems to find a reward.
 If your dog could use more stimulation on a daily basis, start introducing them to these ideas.